Chevrolet Caprice: 1986–1990

 1986 marked the first major exterior restyle since 1980.
-From 1986 to 1990, the Caprice was the only sedan riding on the B platform; all other sedans had been discontinued or transferred to the smaller, front-wheel-drive H platform.
+From 1986 to 1990, the Caprice was the only sedan riding on the B platform; (except in Canada where Pontiac Parisienne remained as a sedan for 1986 and available as a safari wagon until 1989) all other sedans had been discontinued or transferred to the smaller, front-wheel-drive H platform.
 The front fascia was restyled to have a more aerodynamic look: the Caprice emblem was no longer a standup hood ornament, but was an emblem located on the vertical area directly above the grill in the center of the front fascia.
 A smaller grille with prominent vertical chrome divider bars replaced the larger previous egg-crate grille.
 The redesigned front end still had two side-by-side rectangular sealed beam headlamps, as had been used on the Caprice since 1976; the taillights were restyled, but continued to have three chambers—another long-running Caprice styling cue.
 New aerodynamic side-view mirrors were used.
 The car's sheetmetal remained otherwise unchanged.

 The former Impala was rebranded as "Caprice" (without "Classic" appended), unifying all full-size Chevrolets under a single model name for the first time since the early 1930s.
 Still available was a Caprice Classic four-door sedan, coupe and eight-passenger station wagon, while a new Brougham four-door sedan joined the model line-up.
 Brougham models featured a 55/45 front seat with armrest, and a new "pillow design" with velour fabrics.
 Broughams featured woodgrain appliqué on its dash fascia, a dome map light, front-door courtesy lights and 20 oz carpeting.
 Power window controls for all models moved from the door panel to the armrest for improved ergonomics.

 The 4.3 L V6 engine received a 10 hp boost, rated at 140 hp.
 The 305 cu in engine was unchanged and remained standard on station wagons.
-Station wagons built after approximately 1 November 1985 came equipped with the Oldsmobile-built 307 cu in engine and the 305 cu in was no longer available in station wagons.
+Station wagons built after approximately November 1, 1985 came equipped with the Oldsmobile-built 307 cu in engine and the 305 cu in was no longer available in station wagons.
 This engine was used in all GM B-body station wagons from this point on to simplify production.
 The 307 was equipped with a four-barrel carburetor and was rated at 140 hp and 255 lbft.
 The 350 cu in diesel engine was discontinued.